 The practice is rated as good for being well-led.
 It had a clear vision and strategy.
 Staff were clear about the vision and their responsibilities in relation to this.
 There was a clear leadership structure and staff felt supported by management.
-The practice had a number of policies and procedures in place to govern activity and held regular clinical and staff meetings.
+The practice had a number of policies and procedures to govern activity.
 There were systems in place to monitor and improve quality and identify risk.
 The practice proactively sought feedback from staff and patients, which it acted on.
-Staff had received inductions, regular performance reviews and attended staff meetings and events.
+The patient participation group (PPG) was active.